DinoChiesa/ApiLoadGen/README.md

 ----------------------

 - OPTIONS and HEAD are not yet supported as verbs in the requests that comprise a job
-- In the loadgen server, the job store is hardcoded as an App Services org+app under my personal account.
-This should be specifyable in the UI.
 - The companion UI to manage job definitions is pretty limited and ugly.
 - When the token to contact App Services expires, the loadgen server stops work, unable to read jobs.
 Need to implement token refresh.
 - Currently the loadgen server allows outbound calls within a job to specify a variable X-Forwarded-For header.
 The load distribution is always based on population distribution.
 This works, but  there should be a way to allow different distributions for XFF.